The best dog friendly hikes & bushwalks Victoria

 Lake Elizabeth

 Dogs can generally paddle at the viewing platform when the water level is right or you can continue on to the right hand side to do part or all of the loop walk around the lake.
-This will take you past a flat, beach like area for easy paddling on the way.
+This will take you past a flat, beach like area for easy on-lead paddling on the way.

 Ocean View Lookout - Short Option